Drews-Tools/Mutated-Mod-Manager/README.md

 ### Changing Themes:

+Navigate to the TOP FRAME in the main window program.
+Select your preferred theme from the available options (e.g., Matrix, Awesome Animation, PingPong, Forever).

+### Changing Background:

-Navigate to the "Settings" section within the main interface.
+Navigate to the TOP FRAME in the main window program.
 Select your preferred theme from the available options (e.g., Light, DarkGreen, DarkBlue, Purple).

 ### Applying Themes: